-Phonica alumni and AUS Music commander Will Saul gives us an insight into the people and places that inspire his musical output.
+Phonica alumnus and AUS Music commander Will Saul gives us an insight into the people and places that inspire his musical output.

 Will cut his teeth with residencies at Fabric and The End in London and Studio 80 in Amsterdam and a respectable amount of releases back his credentials as a producer.
 With this wealth of knowledge, we wanted to find out what get Will’s creative gears going and where he draws inspiration from.